 Click Edit buttons next to income accounts to rename or delete them.
 Automatically created accounts cannot be deleted while their tabs are enabled.
 But they can be renamed.
 Their default names show in grey strike-through text when editing.
 Add any additional income accounts you think you will need.

-Because Sample Consulting expects to perform some work on an hourly basis and some on a fixed price basis, we will rename Billable time - invoiced to Service sales - billable time and Sales to Service sales - fixed rate.
+Because Sample Consulting expects to perform some work on an hourly basis and some on a fixed price basis, we will rename Sales to Fixed rate sales.
 Since no interest-bearing accounts or investments are anticipated, we will change the Interest received account to Other income, providing a place to post miscellaneous income items.

 Donations are not allowable business expenses in Sample Consulting’s jurisdiction, so we will delete the Donations account.
 Computer equipment is not treated differently from other tools and equipment, so we will rename Computer equipment as Equipment.
 The owner of Sample Consulting plans to work from home, so we will change Rent to Other expenses.